mosajjal/ircbackdoor/README.md

 # Notes

-* Fork me, star me, give me pull requests, whatever but I think you shouldn't clone my repo for your use.
-It's only one file.
-Just copy it !
+* Fork me, star me, give me pull requests

 * Take a look at the code.
 Half (all?) the help and documentaiton is in there